Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 #.
 You will be asked to sign the Qiskit Contributors License Agreement (CLA);
    please do so.
 #.
 A minimum of **three contributors** per language are necessary for any new
-   languages to be added to receive official support from the administrators of the localization project.
+   languages to be added, to receive official support from the administrators of the localization project.
 #.
 Among the group of contributors, a translation lead must be identified to serve
    as a liaison with the administrators of the localization project.